 All travelers in Netherlands must observe these coronavirus safety measures:

-The information above was last checked on 12/1/21.
-Remember to review the latest COVID-19 travel safety regulations for your train to Amsterdam from Munich as this information can change.
+The information above was last checked on 11/17/22.
+Remember to review the latest COVID-19 travel safety regulations for your train from Munich to Amsterdam as this information can change.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 12/5/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Munich from Amsterdam.
+Last checked on 11/6/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Munich from Amsterdam here.

-Omio customers traveling this route depart most frequently from München Hbf and arrive in Amsterdam Centraal.
+Omio customers traveling this route book their trains from München Hbf to Amsterdam Centraal.

-Passengers board their train most frequently from München Hbf and travel around 0.8 miles (1.3 km) from the city center to this train station.
+Passengers booking this journey most frequently board their trains from München Hbf and need to travel around 2.3 miles (3.7 km) from the city center to get to this train station.

-Passengers traveling this route most often arrive at Amsterdam Centraal and need to travel approximately 0.6 miles (916 m) from the train station to the city center in Amsterdam.
+Passengers arriving in Amsterdam most often arrive at Amsterdam Centraal and need to travel around 1.2 miles (1.9 km) from this train station to the city center.

 Here are some other resources that might have the information you need